Valloiced/random-quote-generator/README.md

 - Start the development server: npm start
 - Open your browser and visit http://localhost:3000 to view the app.

+## Live Preview

+The Live Preview of the project is found [here](https://quote-generator-al.netlify.app/).

 ## License
 This project is licensed under the MIT License - see the [LICENSE](/LICENSE) file for details.